draakon/Very_Simple_DynamicNS/README.md

 __Clarification__: _Not meant to be hosted on such routers, but you can set their software_ _(e.g. Dynamic DNS Service) to query the script on your server and keep their hostnames up_ _to date with right IP-addresses.
 No need for 3rd party services or complicated solutions._
+_Also, 'Very Simple' doesn't mean that setting up is easy for user who isn't familar with_ _Linux and its services!
+Rather that the application isn't with very advanced options._

 PHP Flatfile package is used: http://lukeplant.me.uk/resources/flatfile/